ComparativeGenomicsToolkit/hal2vg/README.md

 ## Algorithm

 This tool is a composition of `hal2sg` and `sg2vg`.
 It converts HAL into an in-memory version of the GA4GH Side Graph format, then exports that to vg.
 The main difference is that it removes the need to go through the SQL graph server format as an intermediate.
-All dependencies are included as submodules.
+All dependencies except HDF5 are included as submodules.

 ## Instructions